 function.js files.
 For an example of what your

-Do not return your secret's value through console logging or as a response.
-Doing so would expose your secrets in your logs or in front-end pages that call your serverless function.
+secrets array containing the name of the secret.
+This enables you to store your function code in version control and use secrets without exposing them.
+However, you should never return your secret's value through console logging or as a response, as this will expose the secret in logs or in front-end pages that call your serverless function.

 To help with troubleshooting your serverless functions, the CLI has an

 hs logs command which gives you the ability to view your function’s logs.
 In addition to individual function invocation responses, time of execution, and execution time, any

 console.log statement will also appear in function logs.
 Do not